gems-cyberlang/gems-cyberlang.github.io/content/_index.md

 As different uses of language spread more rapidly throughout the internet, we begin to see the popularization of different words and concepts to mainstream audiences.
 Wider populations have adopted political lingo, medical terms, and other jargon previously contained to small subsections of people.
 Yet, when complex concepts are introduced to a wider and more diverse range of people, are they able to maintain the weight and nuance of these topics?

 Team CYB3RL4NG aims to explore this concept with mental health terminology coined by professionals in the field of psychology.
+Mental health is a topic that has gained prominence in popular discourse as of recent years, but as is the nature of the internet, these conversations become oversaturated through the constant flow of information.
+Certain concepts in psychological discourse become spread more and more widely, but the weight of these concepts can become lost in the process.
+Team CYB3RL4NG wishes to explore the chronology by which terms in psychological discourse become popularized, and whether the popularization of these terms has resulted in a dilution of their meanings and weight.

 ## Methodology